vrk-kpa/suomifi-ui-components/src/core/Form/Textarea/Textarea.md

 /**
  * Check if maximum amount of characters has exceed, and set status and statusText accordingly.
- * You can also perform all your other validation needs here.
+ * You can also add any other desired input validation rules here.
  */
 const validateText = (text) => {
   if (text.length > maxCharAmount) {